-2. Allow Discord running through Firewall.
+2. Allow Discord to run through Firewall.

 1) Type firewall in the search box and click Firewall & network protection.

-2) Select Allow an app through firewall.
+2) Select Allow an app through the firewall.

 3) Click Change settings.
 Then scroll down the list and tick Discord and select OK.